My Eyes Have Seen You: Writing and recording

 "My Eyes Have Seen You" was one of the first songs Morrison wrote.
 It was the second song that he played for Manzarek (after "Summer's Almost Gone") when they met at Venice Beach in July 1965, a meeting that ultimately led to the formation of the Doors.
-On September 2, 1965, an early version the Doors, before Kreiger joined, recorded the song for a demo at World Pacific Studios in Los Angeles.
+On September 2, 1965, an early version of the Doors, before Krieger joined, recorded the song for a demo at World Pacific Studios in Los Angeles.
 This version was later released on the 1997 album The Doors: Box Set.
 Morrison biographer Stephen Davis claims that the demo version has such heavy echo-chamber sound that the vocals don't sound like Morrison.

-In 1967, "My Eyes Have Seen You" was recorded for the Doors' second album Strange Days.
+In 1967, "My Eyes Have Seen You" was recorded for the Doors' second album Strange Days on February 8, 1967 during an afternoon session at Sunset Sound Recorders.
 This version was speeded up from the demo version and incorporated a distorted piano sound.
 Davis felt that this version was reminiscent of the Rolling Stones' "Let's Spend the Night Together".
 Music journalist Gillian Gaar felt Morrison's vocal performance on the Strange Days recording was "deeper" and "richer" than on the demo version due to his maturing as a singer.
 Pop culture writer Tony Thompson said that this recording "retains some of the garage energy of the demo version but has evolved into a more psychedelic outing."